Skip to main content

 What is the Barnum Effect?

-The Barnum effect psychology refers to the tendency of people to believe that vague and general statements are uniquely descriptive of them.
+The Barnum effect in psychology refers to the tendency of people to believe that vague and general statements are uniquely descriptive of them.
 This term was coined after P.T.
 Barnum, the famous showman, who believed in crafting messages that could apply to almost anyone.

-Psychologist Bertram Forer demonstrated this in 1948 by giving his students a fake personality test and then providing them all with the same generic description.
+Psychologist Bertram Forer demonstrated this phenomenon in 1948 by giving his students a fake personality test and then providing them all with the same generic personality description.
 Despite this, nearly 85% of the students believed the description was highly accurate for them.
-This experiment led to the term Barnum-Forer effect.
+This experiment led to the term Barnum–Forer effect.

 The Barnum Effect in Business and Digital Marketing